victorcodess/Expanding-Cards/Readme.md

 # Expanding Cards

 This is a project form a course by Brad Traversy.
-It's bascically a webpage withe cards of pictures that expand.
+It's bascically a webpage with cards of pictures that expand.